-[c] $V{DDA\PDCP\XTAL}$ , $V{DDA\LC}$ , and $V{DDA\BG}$ can be driven with either 2.5V or 3.3V, however all must use the same voltage level.
+[c] VDDA\PDCP\XTAL, VDDA\LC, and VDDA\BG can be driven with either 2.5V or 3.3V, however all must use the same voltage level.
+Register programming is required to configure the device for either 2.5V or 3.3V operation.
+For information, see the 8A3xxxx Family Programming Guide.

-[b] Output impedance values for the Qx / nQx outputs are provided in Table 35.
+[b] Output impedance values for the Qx / nQx outputs are provided in Table 34.